T-J-D-Cavey/my-web-dev-blog/content/posts/001-this-blog-is-not-about-boot-camps.md

 I'm on the fence about the debate, and perhaps there isn't really a debate worth talking about.
 One thing's for certain is that I didn't go to a boot camp.
 I'm a self-taught web developer.
 I'm unable to come off the fence on either side because I'm not yet a full-time developer.

 I don't think a boot camp is essential.
+I've learnt many aspects of web development.
 I love web development, and I'll share some parts of my learning journey that I feel some people might find interesting.
 This will be from the perspective of someone who has largely learned the ropes on their own.

 Whether you're on the fence, a boot camper, or a self-taught pro, I hope you find some of what you read interesting.
 But first, let's take a step back to frame the debate.